gama-platform/gama-platform.github.io/wiki/Operators.md

   * if it is a population or a list of other types: sum transforms all elements into float and sums them
   * if it is a map, sum returns the sum of the value of all elements
   * if it is a file, sum returns the sum of the content of the file (that is also a container)
-  * if it is a graph, sum returns the sum of the list of the elements of the graph (that can be the list of edges or vertexes depending on the graph)
+  * if it is a graph, sum returns the total weight of the graph
   * if it is a matrix of int, float or object, sum returns the sum of all the numerical elements (i.e. all elements for integer and float matrices)
-  * if it is a matrix of geometry, sum returns the sum of the list of the geometries
   * if it is a matrix of other types: sum transforms all elements into float and sums them
   * if it is a list of colors: sum will sum them and return the blended resulting color
   * if it is a list of int or float: sum returns the sum of all the elements